outpaddling/LPJS/README.md

 laptop first.
-Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.  Also, running graphical applications over a network is never as performant as running on your PC console.
+Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.  Also, running graphical applications over a network is never as easy or performant as running on your PC console.

 Using LPJS and similar systems, users can queue jobs to run as soon as